 Bradley was found when he joined a cat colony at Wilmington University.
 When Bradley joined the colony, the caretakers noticed.
 They were able to catch him and they saw that he was in terrible shape.
 They feared that he would have to be euthanized because he looked severely injured.
 Pam, one of the people that found Bradley, was very concerned because of his state, so she stepped in to help and saved Bradley’s life.

 Our partners at Longwood Veterinary Center were able to quickly assess Bradley’s condition and despite his rough appearance, his diagnosis was scabies, a treatable condition.
 Bradley began treatment and after a just a few days, the Longwood staff told us that although he was very scared, he was not feral.
 Bradley was most likely abandoned and tried to survive outdoors for a while.
 They were even able to examine him without any sedation.
 They also noticed that he once had a fractured leg that had healed.

 Bradley is just one of thousands of cats abandoned each year in Delaware.
 Many are found sick or injured.
 Bradley is one of the lucky ones.
-Thanks to your support of the Healing Touch Fund, he has received the lifesaving treatment he needed and will soon be an indoor cat again with a loving family in his forever home.
+Thanks to your support of the Healing Touch Fund, he has received the lifesaving treatment he needed and is an indoor cat again with a loving long-term foster family.
 Donate today.